Would you like to make 2024 a successful year for your projects? I’m sure you do — it’s kind of expected for us in project delivery roles.

 Emotional intelligence and understanding the needs of team members will be important to keep top quality team members on board.
 The newest edition of the PMI standards captures the increasing need for communication management for project success.

-I am particularly passionate about the need for project managers to comfortably influence without authority, moving easily around the organization between the C-suite and operational levels as well as across client and supplier organisations.
+I am particularly passionate about the need for project managers to comfortably influence without authority, moving easily around the organization between the C-suite and operational levels as well as across client and supplier organizations.
 This is a skill and part of the toolkit which every project professional needs in order to be that much more effective.

 Project management used to be about DOING.
 In today’s global economy, resources have more options when it comes to employment.
 These resources want to work for people who are more than task masters.
 So, then the shift was on to LEADERSHIP.